seomoz/plines/README.md

     # to find the most recent existing job batch based on this key.
     config.batch_list_key { |batch_data| batch_data.fetch(:user_id) }

+    # Sets the Qless client to use.
+If you have only one Qless server,
+    # have the block return a client for it.
+If you're sharding your
+    # Qless usage, you can have the block return a client based on the
+    # given batch list key.
+    config.qless_client do |user_id|
+      Qless::Client.new(redis: RedisShard.for(user_id))
+    end

     # Determines how long the Plines job batch data will be kept around
     # in redis after the batch reaches a final state (cancelled or
     # completed).
 By default, this is set to 6 months, but you
     # will probably want to set it to something shorter (like 2 weeks)
     config.data_ttl_in_seconds = 14 * 24 * 60 * 60

+    # Provides a hook that gets called when job batches are cancelled.
+    # Use this to perform any cleanup in your system.
+    config.after_job_batch_cancellation do |job_batch|
+      # do some cleanup
+    end

     # Use this callback to set additional global qless job
     # options (such as queue, tags and priority).
 You can also set